 So, What Can Be Done?

-Whole home air purifiers can help reduce the amount of pet allergens – and even odors – accumulating in your home.
-They’re able to handle the tasks of purifying the air throughout your entire home, filtering out pet allergens and other indoor air pollutants like dust, mold and more.
-Find a professional who can address all of your air purification needs.
+Whole-home air purifiers can help reduce the amount of pet allergens and odors accumulating in your home.
+They’re able to handle the tasks of purifying the air throughout your entire home, filtering out pet allergens and other indoor air pollutants like dust, mold, and more.

 Some other ways to try and reduce pet allergens in your home include keeping pets out of bedrooms and off of your favorite furniture and bathing your pets often to prevent them from shedding.
 You may even want to consider going carpet-free or shampooing your carpet at home to minimize allergens and odors.